 \subsection{Local structure of causal immersions}

-We can extend the notion of causality we introduced on $\R^{p,q}$ to any $(p,q)$-spacetime with the same definitions.
+We can extend the notion of causality we introduced on~$\R^{p,q}$ to any~$(p,q)$-spacetime with the same definitions.

-\begin{defn} A set $E$ of $M$ is said to be in timelike position (resp. causal position) when there exists an inextendible timelike (resp. causal) immersion containing $E$ in its image. \end{defn}
+\begin{defn} A set~$E$ of~$M$ is said to be in timelike position (resp. causal position) when there exists an inextendible timelike (resp. causal) immersion of dimension $q$ containing~$E$ in its image. \end{defn}

-A first fact we can observe is that depending on the spacetime $M$, it is entirely possible that there does not exist any timelike or causal immersion which is inextendible in the sense we defined as soon as $q \geqslant 2$.
-We will give examples of such spacetimes later on.
+This notion only depends on the conformal class of the metric.
+A first fact we can observe is that depending on the spacetime~$M$, it is possible that there does not exist any timelike or causal immersion which is inextendible in the sense we defined as soon as~$q \geqslant 2$.
+We give examples of such spacetimes in \ref{mainexample}.

-\begin{defn} A $(p,q)$-spacetime $M$ is said to exhibit property $(A)$ if for each point $x$ in $M$, the set $\{x\}$ is in timelike position, meaning there always exists an inextendible timelike immersion of dimension $q$ containing $x$. \end{defn}
+\begin{defn} A~$(p,q)$-spacetime~$M$ is said to have non-trivial causality if for each point~$x$ in~$M$, the set~$\{x\}$ is in timelike position, meaning there always exists an inextendible timelike immersion of dimension~$q$ containing~$x$. \end{defn}

-Unless specified otherwise, every spacetime we consider will be assumed to verify property $(A)$.
-Please note that in the Lorentzian case, every spacetime verifies $(A)$.

-In Lorentzian geometry, it is a well known fact that the local causality in a normal neighborhood of a point $x$ is entirely determined by the sign of the geodesics originating from $x$.
+Please note that in the Lorentzian case, every spacetime has non-trivial causality.
+In Lorentzian geometry, it is a well known fact that the local causality in a normal neighborhood of a point~$x$ is entirely determined by the sign of the geodesics originating from~$x$.
 We are going to show a similar result in higher signatures.